WormBase/wormbase-architecture/transactor/README.md

 Each project should have its own settings file in the `./config` directory, detailing specific instance type and datomic memory requirements.

-### Examples of running the "create" for each project
+### Examples of running the "create" command for each project

 ### CloudFormation stack operations for managing the datomic transactor
 Assuming this repository is checked-out to the home directory of the